 Asia Pacific Region (ex Japan).
 Many countries in the region have historically faced political uncertainty, corruption, military intervention, and social unrest.
 Examples include military threats on the Korean peninsula and along the Taiwan Strait, the ethnic, sectarian, extremist, and/or separatist violence found in Indonesia and the Philippines, and the nuclear arms threats between India and Pakistan.
 To the extent that such events continue in the future, they can be expected to have a negative effect on economic and securities market conditions in the region.
 In addition, the Asia Pacific geographic region has historically been prone to natural disasters.
 The occurrence of a natural disaster in the region could negatively impact the economy of any country in the region.
+Natural disasters may become more frequent and severe as a result of global climate change.
+Given the particular vulnerability of the region to the effects of climate change, disruptions in international efforts to address climate-related issues may have a disproportionate impact on a fund's investments in the region.

 Economic.
 The economies of many countries in the region are heavily dependent on international trade and are accordingly affected by protective trade barriers and the economic conditions of their trading partners, principally, the United States, Japan, China, and the European Union.
 The countries in this region are also heavily dependent on exports and are thus particularly vulnerable to any weakening in global demand for these products.
 Many countries in the region are economically reliant on a wide range of commodity exports.
 Consequently, countries in this region have been adversely affected by the persistent volatility in global commodity prices and are particularly susceptible to declines in growth rates in China.
-The Australian and New

-Zealand economies are also heavily dependent on the economies of China and other Asian countries.
+The Australian and New Zealand economies are also heavily dependent on the economies of China and other Asian countries.
 Countries in this region have experienced high debt levels, an issue that is being compounded by weakened local currencies.
 Although the economies of many countries in the region have exhibited signs of growth, such improvements, if sustained, may be gradual.
 Significantly, the Australian economy has declined over the past year and the Reserve Bank of Australia recently cut interest rates to an all-time low in response to a reduction in consumption brought on, in part, by a downturn in the property market and rising levels in unemployment.
+The Reserve Bank of Australia cut rates further in response to the economic effects of the COVID-19 pandemic.
 Any growth experienced in the region may be limited or hindered by the reduced demand for exports due to a continued economic slowdown in China, which could significantly reduce demand for the natural resources many Asia Pacific economies export.
 Because China has been such a major source of demand for raw materials and a supplier of foreign direct investment to exporting economies, the slowdown of the Chinese economy could significantly affect regional growth.
 In addition, the trading relationship between China and a number of Asia Pacific countries has been strained by the geopolitical conflict created by competing territorial claims in the South China Sea, which has created diplomatic tension in the region that may adversely impact the economies of the affected countries.
 Regional growth may also be limited by lack of available capital for investment resulting from the European debt crisis and persistent low growth in the global economy, as well as increases in interest rates and the tapering of other monetary policies adopted by the central banks of developed countries.